Shari87/versioned-deployment/README.md

 terraform init -backend-config="infrastructure-prod.config" # This command will initialize the backend configuration and hold the terraform state values in the folder "PROD/infrastructure.tfstate" terraform apply -var-file="production.tfvars" # This command will basically create the entire infrastructure on AWS
 ```
-   * On successfull commission of the infrastructure services, the following output would be obtained:
+   * On successful commission of the infrastructure services, the following output would be obtained:
    ![Selection_128](https://user-images.githubusercontent.com/49628483/98024385-403cfe00-1e2e-11eb-9104-dbc3ca8bd1f8.png)
    * **Note**: Prior to commissioning the infrastructure, the user would have to configure aws on the command line interface to access the aws services:
    ```bash